MengRao/tscns/README.md

 tsc_ghz: 2.1948430943527049
 ```

-This cheating method should be applicable to both linux-3.X.X and linux-4.X.X versions.
+This cheating method should be applicable to both linux-3.X.X and linux-4.X.X versions, but won't work if NTP is used.

 Take a `test` to see if you can get full marks, cheater.